Chipmaker Microsemi trumps Skyworks' bid for PMC-Sierra

-Chipmaker Microsemi Corp offered to buy PMC-Sierra Inc for about $2.2 billion, trumping a $2 billion offer from Skyworks Solutions Inc, to expand its offerings for telecom, data center and cloud customers.
+Chipmaker Microsemi Corp offered to buy PMC-Sierra Inc for about $2.2 billion (2 billion pounds), trumping a $2 billion offer from Skyworks Solutions Inc, to expand its offerings for telecom, data centre and cloud customers.

 PMC-Sierra shares rose as much as 15 percent to $11.73 on Monday, above Microsemi's offer price of $11.50.